barbergeek/silverbullet-sidebar-menu/README.md

-# SilverBullet Outline Sidebar
+# SilverBullet Sidebar Menu

-This plug will open a sidebar on the right of the window displaying the current pages headings in a list, clicking on the list will jump to that heading position
+This plug will open a sidebar on the right of the window displaying the SIDEBAR page

+**update screenshots**
 ![Screenshot](screenshot.png)
 ![Screenshot-dark](screenshot-dark.png)